 - Studies of strategies, mechanisms, or conditions that foster more routine and constructive uses of existing research evidence by decision-makers.

-- Studies to identify the relationships and organizational structures that lead to the prioritization of decision-makers’ needs in developing research agendas.
+- Studies to examine the relationships and organizational structures that lead to the prioritization of decision-makers’ needs in developing research agendas.

 - Studies that examine ways to optimize organized collaborations among researchers, decision-makers, intermediaries, and other stakeholders to benefit youth.